API Reference¶

 - Invalid/non-existent icons render nothing (empty string)

-: invalid icons store empty string in the variable
+- With as variable: invalid icons store empty string in the variable

 Output the entire SVG sprite sheet inline in the page.